isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2020-02-28-speech-by-minister-josephine-teo-on-population-at-the-committee-of-supply-debate-2020.md

 **Integrating Immigrants into our Singapore Society**

 Let me turn now to immigration matters, which **Dr Lim Wee Kiak** raised.
-This a delicate issue in many places around the world.
+This is a delicate issue in many places around the world.

 With current birth rates and as our society ages, our citizen population will likely decline.
 For many years now, we have taken in a carefully controlled number of new citizens each year to keep the citizen population stable over the long term.
 As immigrants are mostly from younger age groups, this also helps to moderate our pace of ageing.